 The remains of Diocletian’s Palace are the biggest draw, as the palace has aided in defining Split as a city.
 As fascinating as the history is inside Diocletian’s Palace, however, there are more sights to see in Split, Croatia.
 Just outside the palace walls are vibrant markets, squares and cafes.
-The marina, park, hill and quaint neighborhoods are within sight and a short walk away.
-We filled many days with discovering life both inside and outside the walls, which was highlighted by spectacular people watching, café sipping and general lounging around the harbor.
+A marina, park, hill and quaint neighborhoods are within sight and a short walk away.
+We filled many days with discovering life both inside and outside the walls, which was highlighted by spectacular people watching, café sipping and lounging around the harbor.

 Sights to See in Split, Croatia

 Without a doubt, Diocletian’s Palace is one of the best sights to see in Split, Croatia.
 Whether simply wandering within the walls and taking in the history or entering into the sights, Diocletian’s Palace is certainly impressive.
 Although not preserved as a palace, remains from the 4th century structure are evident.
 With just a bit of imagination, we could visualize what the palace looked like in its splendor.
 Tip: Take a Split Walking Tour to learn the history of Diocletian’s Palace.

 #2: Old Town

 Split’s Old Town encompasses more are than just Diocletian’s Palace – it also includes the adjoining labyrinth of streets and squares that were built when Diocletian resided in the palace.
 Exiting through the western Iron Gate of Diocletian’s Palace leads into People’s Square, the center of historic Split.

 #3: The Riva